People

 Data Assistant Specialist

-Jiawen is a data assistant specialist at MoonLAIT.
+Jiawen is a Data Assistant Specialist working with Dr. Leng at UCSF.
 After earning a Bachelor’s degree in Clinical Medicine in China, she completed an MPH degree in Chronic Disease Epidemiology at Yale University.
 Her research at MoonLAIT focuses on the association between life-course sleep and cognitive impairment, working with multi-cohort longitudinal data.

 Outside of work, Jiawen enjoys hiking and playing badminton.
 She is also a passionate foodie who loves to cook and occasionally cause some chaos in the kitchen.